MWDelaney/eleventy-plugin-reusable-components/README.md

 - **Nunjucks**: `{{ item | renderComponent("njk") | safe }}`
 - **Vento**: `{{ item |> renderComponent("vto") |> safe }}`

-The template language parameter defaults to `"liquid"` if not specified.
+If no template language is specified, the filter will use the calling template's language by default.

 ## API Reference